socketio/socket.io-client-swift/README.md

 Socket.IO-client for Swift.
 Supports ws/wss/polling connections and binary.
 For socket.io 1.0+ and Swift 1.2.

-For Swift 1.1 use the 1.1 branch.
+For Swift 1.1 use the master branch.

 Installation
 ============
-1. Requires linking [SocketRocket](https://github.com/square/SocketRocket) against your xcode project.
-(Be sure to link the [frameworks](https://github.com/square/SocketRocket#framework-dependencies) required by SocketRocket)
-2. Create a bridging header for SocketRocket
-3. Copy the SwiftIO folder into your xcode project
+1. Copy the SwiftIO folder into your Xcode project!

 API
 ===